LukeSmithxyz/based.cooking/src/pasta.md

 # Pasta (store bought)

 This is a simple outline of how to cook pasta.
 TL;DR: you boil it.
-Pasta is usually eaten with some kind of [pasta sauce](pasta-sauce.html) or used in another dish.
+Pasta is usually eaten with some kind of
+[pasta sauce](pasta-sauce.html) or used in another dish.

+- ⏲ Prep time: 5 min
+- 🍳 Cook time: 10 min
+- 🍽 Servings: 4

 ## Ingredients

-- pasta
+- Pasta
-- basil (optional)
+- Basil (optional)
-- butter (optional)
+- Butter (optional)

 ## Directions